Ascend Performance Tuning

 Call the step interface of DynamicProfilerMonitor after the model training to collect data;

-If users want to change the collection and analysis tasks during training, they can set a short pause time to modify the JSON configuration file, such as changing the start_step in the above JSON configuration to 8, stop_step to 10, save it, and DynamicProfilerMonitor will automatically identify that the configuration file has changed to the new collection and analysis tasks.
+If users want to change the collection and analysis tasks during training, they can modify the JSON configuration file, such as changing the start_step in the above JSON configuration to 8, stop_step to 10, save it, and DynamicProfilerMonitor will automatically identify that the configuration file has changed to the new collection and analysis tasks.

 Sample as follows: